SvarogZ/DU-Welcome-Screen/README.md

 Copy-paste "welcome_screen.lua" to the first screen.

-Copy-paste "statictic_screen.lua" to the seocnd screen.
+Copy-paste "statictic_screen.lua" to the second screen.

 Copy "programming_board.conf" content to the clipboard.
-Pase lua configuration from clipboard to the programming board.
+Paste lua configuration from clipboard to the programming board.

 **OR**